Polymer/pwa-starter-kit/redux-and-state-management.md

 - Use one-way data bindings to pass primitives (Strings, Numbers, etc) down to the element.
   - `<paper-input value="${foo}"></paper-input>`
   - Because it’s a primitive value, paper-input receives a copy of `foo`.
 When it updates `foo`, it only updates **its** copy, not the actual property in the store
-  - Listen to `foo-changed` events outside the element, and dispatch an action to update the store from there ([example](https://github.com/Polymer/pwa-starter-kit/blob/master/src/components/my-view2.js#L47))
+  - Listen to `foo-changed` events outside the element, and dispatch an action to update the store from there ([example](https://github.com/Polymer/pwa-starter-kit/blob/master/src/components/my-view2.js#L47)).
-- Since arrays/objects are mutable, pass down a **copy** of an array or object down to the element
+- Since arrays/objects are mutable, pass down a **copy** of an array or object down to the element:
   - `<other-input data="${_copy(fooArray)}"></other-input>`
   - `<other-input data="${_deepCopy(fooObj)}"></other-input>`
-  - Listen to change events as above to dispatch an action to update the store
+  - Listen to change events as above to dispatch an action to update the store.

 ### Routing
 With Redux, you’re basically on your own for routing.
 However, we have provided a [helper router](https://github.com/Polymer/pwa-helpers/blob/master/router.js) to get you started.
 Our suggestion is to update the location state based on `window.location`.
 That is, whenever a link is clicked (or the user navigates back), an action is dispatched to update the state based on the location.
 This works well with time-travel debugging - jumping to a previous state doesn’t affect the URL bar or history stack.